-In this work, $Z$ is modeled as a standard normal random variable.
-While these expected values are analytically intractable (due to the constrained $\argmax$ operator within $\mathcal{K}$), they can be estimated to arbitrary precision by sampling in Monte Carlo fashion.
-This procedure is a generalization of the Gumbel Max Trick \cite{gumbel1954statistical}.
+In this work, $Z$ is modeled as a standard Normal random variable.
+While these expected values are analytically intractable (due to the constrained $\argmax$ operator within the knapsack problem $\mathcal{K}$), they can be estimated to arbitrary precision by sampling in Monte Carlo fashion.
+This procedure is a generalization of the Gumbel Max Trick \citep{gumbel1954statistical}.

 Note that simulating Equations (\ref{eqn:DPOfwd}) and (\ref{eqn:DPObwd}) requires solving Problem \eqref{eq:knapsack} for potentially many values of $z$.
-However, although the theory of perturbed optimizers requires the underlying problem to be a linear program, only a blackbox implementation is required to produce $\mathcal{K}(\hat{c})$ \cite{berthet2020learning}, allowing for an efficient algorithm to be used in place of a (more costly) linear programming solver.
-The complexity of evaluating the differentiable perturbed optimizer $\mathbb{K}(\hat{c})$ is discussed next. \begin{theorem} For the ensemble size $n$, and sub-ensembles of size $k$, the total computation required for solving Problem \eqref{eq:knapsack} is $\mathcal{O}( n \cdot \log k)$. \end{theorem}

-\begin{proof} This result relies on the observation that $\mathcal{K}(\hat{c})$ can be computed efficiently by identifying the top $k$ values of $\hat{c}$ in $\mathcal{O}(n \log k)$ time using a divide-and-conquer technique.
-See, for example, \citet{cormen2022introduction}. \end{proof}
+However, although the theory of perturbed optimizers requires the underlying problem to be a linear program, only a blackbox implementation is required to produce $\mathcal{K}(\hat{c})$ \citep{berthet2020learning}, allowing for an efficient algorithm to be used in place of a (more costly) LP solver.
+The complexity of evaluating the differentiable perturbed optimizer $\mathbb{K}(\hat{c})$ is discussed next. \begin{theorem} The total computation required for solving Problem \eqref{eq:knapsack} is $\mathcal{O}( n \log k)$, where $n$ and $k$ are, respectively, the ensemble and sub-ensembles sizes. \end{theorem} \begin{proof} This result relies on the observation that $\mathcal{K}(\hat{c})$ can be computed efficiently by identifying the top $k$ values of $\hat{c}$ in $\mathcal{O}(n \log k)$ time using a divide-and-conquer technique.
+See, for example, \citep{cormen2022introduction}. \end{proof}

-Generating $m$ such solutions for gradient estimation then requires total computation $\mathcal{O}(m \cdot n \log k)$.
-Note, however, that these operations can be performed in parallel across samples, allowing for sufficient noise samples to be easily generated for computing accurate gradients, especially when GPU computing is available.
+Generating $m$ such solutions for gradient estimation then requires $\mathcal{O}(m\,n \log k)$ operations.
+Note, however, that these can be performed in parallel across samples, allowing for sufficient noise samples to be generated for computing accurate gradients, especially when GPU computing is available.